zihangJiang/DR-Learning-for-3D-Face/README.md

 1. if you train the model on your own dataset(for which topology is different from FaceWarehouse mesh), you have to recompute `Mean_Face.obj` and expression meshes on mean face as mentioned in our paper and regenerate the `FWH_adj_matrix.npz` in `data/disentagle` folder using `src/igl_test.py`.
 2. We will release srcipts for data augmentation method metioned in our paper.
 Once you have the augmented interpolated data in `data/disentangle/Interpolated_results` you can uncomment <a href='https://github.com/zihangJiang/DR-Learning-for-3D-Face/blob/eb66a63c34d4ca65b37808f040e56b867b19c245/main.py#L115'>here</a> in `main.py` to enable use of data augmentation.
 3. Currently we have fully tested this package on Ubuntu 16.04 LTS environment with CUDA 9.0.
 Windows and MacOS are not ensured working.
-4. If you have comments or questions, please contact Zihang Jiang (jzh0103@mail.ustc.edu.cn), Qianyi Wu (wqy9619@mail.ustc.edu.cn), Keyu Chen (cky95@mail.ustc.edu.cn).
+4. If you have comments or questions, please contact Zihang Jiang (jzh0103@mail.ustc.edu.cn), Qianyi Wu (wqy9619@mail.ustc.edu.cn), Keyu Chen (cky95@mail.ustc.edu.cn), Juyong Zhang (juyong@ustc.edu.cn).
 # Citation
 Please cite the following papers if it helps your research: